Family Disaster Planning

 - Use a simple family service 2-way radio set to maintain links to others in your neighborhood.
 Practice the links and check the batteries in the radios regularly.
 Choose a channel all can operate on.
 This will help you to protect yourself and your neighbors.
 Use care and select a model that you can operate easily.

 - Consider volunteering to assist your community in times of emergency.
-Write us for suggestions.
+Write us .
 Blind and visually impaired people serve their communities with great skill and dedication in communications and other areas.
 But your first job is to see to the security of your home and family.